Federal reports state 9+ Million children have been separated from their parents in the last 20 years.

 Defendants in criminal courts have more rights than parents in Family Court.
 Children – even nursing newborns — are taken without evidence, warrants, or the ability of parents to face and challenge the accuser in court.
 Just think about this, a thief will get a jury trial for stealing something as small as pack of chewing gum, but a parent will not get a jury trial when the State takes away their child forever.

-Federal TITLE IV-E payments to States begin when the child is taken into state custody.
+Federal TITLE IV-E un-reimbursable Social Security funded payments to States begin when the child is taken into state custody.
 States can demand child support from parents even while they fight to regain custody.
 Medicare provides funds for medicating taken children, including with psychotropic drugs.

-In the last 10-years, approximately $290 billion of our tax dollars have gone to funding government agencies that unethically, illegally and unconstitutionally separate hundreds of thousands of children and families every year often without any evidence of abuse or true neglect.
-For decades the government has shown they are incapable of running or correcting a failed child protection and foster care system; therefore, the current systems need to be abolished and replace immediately.
+In the last 20-years, approximately $580 billion of our federal tax dollars have gone to funding government agencies that unethically, illegally and unnecessarily separate hundreds of thousands of children and families every year often without any evidence of abuse or true neglect.
+For decades the government has shown they are unwilling or incapable of correcting a failed child protection and foster care system; therefore, the current systems need to be abolished and replace immediately.

 Furthermore, the government puts the children into a horrible, antiquated, and utterly broken foster care system that promotes disparity and further traumatizes the children.
 This has been thoroughly documented in numerous independent reports over the course of the last 30 years.
 Nearly one third of the children in foster care reported being abused by a foster parent or another adult in a foster home.
 That study didn’t even include cases of foster children abusing each other.
 What's even worse, statistics suggest bleak futures for children who grow up in foster care, therefore as a society, we are failing our countries children.
 It’s time to keep all families together and put children and families first.